top of page

 Wadi Shab is a narrow canyon filled with clear blue water that visitors swim through (since there is no trail).

-Dozens of goats surrounding our car in the Wadi Shab parking lot.
+Dozens of goats surround our car in the Wadi Shab parking lot.
 I wanted to bring all of them home!

 The hiking trail through the canyon is stunning - towering orange rocks, crystal turquoise pools of water and loads of green fauna.